 Let it run all over me

-The title track, on the other hand, is a terribly romantic number, with gorgeous imagery floating gently over the soft jazz background:
+The title track, on the other hand, is a gorgeous romantic number, with vivid imagery floating gently over the soft jazz background:

 And all the night’s magic seems to whisper and hush

 And all the soft moonlight seems to shine in your blush

 Van then shifts to a soft and sweet falsetto with “Crazy Love.”
 The tenderness in his voice is so vivid you can imagine the woman right there beside him as he croons softly in her ear.
 Morrison has an unusual voice with unusual range; the impact of his voice comes not from hitting the notes but from the feeling and phrasing.
 Despite his extreme introversion (my parents saw him at The Fillmore when he had the crew turn off all the lights so he could perform in the dark), I have always heard his voice as one brimming with emotion, never going over the top but always ready to burst.